Plate-Pal/Ngao/README.md

 # Ngao
-A PostgreSQL-backed authentication system designed to provide a robust and highly secure "shield" for application data and Plate Pal APIs.
+A custom authentication system designed to provide a robust and highly secure "shield" for application data and Plate Pal APIs.

+## Note
+- This repository acts as a temporary mirror until the official crate goes public.